tomtom-international/kotlin-tools/README.md

 ### 1.5.1

-* Added `getParametersMap` to `TraceEvent`, which allows generic trace event consumers to access parameters and their values through a map that maps parameters names to their values.
+* Added `getNamedParametersMap` to `TraceEvent`, which allows generic trace event consumers to access parameters and their values through a map that maps parameters names to their values.
 The other way to access parameter values is by using `args`, which is an array with parameter values, in the order of the method declaration.